 (10) This photo appears with the 1 January 2008 news article by the Norwegian-US Scientific Traverse noting their arrival at the POI.

 (11) Soviet Geographical Explorations and Discoveries by N. A. Gvozdetsky.
 English translation by Anatoly Bratov, 1974.
 The section of the book which describes the Third SAE and the setup of the POI station can be found here.

-(12) Geomagnetic Report - South Pole-Queen Maud Land Traverse I, 1964-65 by Norman Peddie, U.S. Department of Commerce, Coast and Geodetic Survey (available online here).
+(12) Geomagnetic Report - South Pole-Queen Maud Land Traverse I, 1964-65 by Norman Peddie, U.S. Department of Commerce, Coast and Geodetic Survey (available here).